rsazizov/rsazizov.github.io/_posts/2022-01-01-torch-shmem.md

     main()
 ```

-Here we have a `RandomDataset` class which simply repeat the same dict object `size` times.
+Here we have a `RandomDataset` class which simply generates a tuple of 4 random tensors `size` times.
 In `main` we create
 a data loader with a single worker and iterate over batches appending them to `batches` list.

 If you try to run this, you would get a long stack trace that ends with this error message: